 The Second Vatican Council simplified many Catholic customs and laws.
 There was too much of an emphasis on sin and sacrifice and some of the practices were rather involved.
 Many people believed that breaking Friday abstinence was a sin so serious it could land you in hell.
 They knew the whole thing had gotten out of hand.

-So the bishops preserved fasting on Ash Wednesday and Good Friday and abstaining from meat on Fridays during the more penitential time of Lent.
+So the bishops preserved fasting on Ash Wednesday and Good Friday (meaning to eat only one full meal for the day and then to merely sustain yourself for the rest of the day — two smaller meals that do not equal the one large meal) and abstaining from meat on Fridays during the more penitential time of Lent.

 Some have said the bishops were in cahoots with the fishing industry, but there is little to no evidence to claim that as truth.